- I received a cash gift for a student organization; do I send it to a recognized Foundation?

 - Each year we get $20,000 from several corporations to belong to our corporate affiliates program.
-It allows them to interview graduate students first, send three people to our annual conference and get advance releases of articles and theses.
-Do these contributions need to be sent to a recognized foundation?
+It allows them to interview graduate students first, send three people to our annual conference, and get advance releases of articles and theses.
+Do these funds need to be sent to a recognized Foundation?

-- Each year we get $5,000 to pay for a summer internship for a graduate student.
+- A company gives the University $5,000 to pay for a summer internship for a graduate student.
 The student works at the corporation and earns $4,000 over the summer.
 Should any part of this $5,000 be considered a gift?

 No, this is not a gift as the company is receiving services in return for the funds.
-The money should be deposited to a University EFS Chartfield String and the person should be paid on the University payroll unless approved otherwise by Payroll Services.
+The money should be deposited to a University EFS ChartField String and the person should be paid on the University payroll unless approved otherwise by Payroll Services.

-- Our Department head received $10,000 from a corporation to have three faculty members review a proposal for the development of a new product.
-A four page written report was produced.
-Should SPA be notified in this instance?
+- Our department Head received $10,000 from a corporation to have three faculty members review a proposal for the development of a new product.
+A four-page written report was produced.
+Should these funds be sent to a recognized Foundation?

 This is not a gift.
-Before any agreement is signed, contact SPA to determine if this is a sponsored project or is a fee for services.
+Before any agreement is signed, contact SPA to determine if this is a sponsored project or is a fee for services (external sale).

 - Do all federal grants regardless of size need to be reported to SPA?

 All sponsored projects (grants, projects, sponsored agreements) except directly awarded fellowships should be processed by SPA regardless of size.
 However, University personnel who consult for the federal government should do so as private individuals, not as agents of the University of Minnesota.
 Such personal transactions should be between the individual and the federal department or agency.